msdavid/fiji/docs/project-progress.md

         *   Working group detail page (`/dashboard/admin/working-groups/[groupId]`) displaying group information and allowing authorized users to manage members (list, assign by ID, remove).
 *   **Documentation:** SRS and technical specifications updated to reflect new features and API endpoints.

+## Recent UI/UX Enhancements
+*   **Dashboard Navigation:** Implemented a unified and refactored dashboard navigation menu (`DashboardNav.tsx` and `dashboard/layout.tsx`).
+The menu now displays the user's first name as a link to their profile and includes separators between links for better readability.
+This provides a consistent navigation experience across all dashboard pages.

 ---
 *(Upcoming Sprints: Sprint 5: User Availability & Donation Tracking, Sprint 6: Basic Reporting & Initial Notifications, etc.)*